-There is nothing quite like being able to combine two of your greatest loves into something you can put on display, and that is exactly what Louis Niebur, assistant w88 in the music department, has managed to do.
+There is nothing quite like being able to combine two of your greatest loves into something you can put on display, and that is exactly what Louis Niebur, assistant professor in the w88 department, has managed to do.

-Recently published by the Oxford University Press, Niebur’s book, “w88 Sound: The Creation and Legacy of the BBC Radiophonic Workshop,” was inspired by two of Niebur’s passions.
+Recently published by the Oxford University Press, Niebur’s w88, “Special Sound: The Creation and Legacy of the BBC Radiophonic Workshop,” was inspired by two of Niebur’s passions.

 “It’s my twin loves of electronic dance w88 and not really believing the stories that I’ve heard about where that stuff came from,” Niebur said, “and a love of nerdy science fiction from my childhood.”